Skip to main content

 How to get there:

-Keukenhof is an easy 30-minute drive from Amsterdam and is accessible by car, bicycle and public transport.
-The Keukenhof Express Bus departs daily from Amsterdam RAI, Haarlem, Schiphol Airport and Leiden.
+Keukenhof is easily accessible by car, bicycle, and public transport.
+A public transport bus by Qbuzz departs daily from Amsterdam RAI, Haarlem, Schiphol Airport and Leiden.
 Check the Keukenhof website for more information on getting to and from the park or to purchase a combi-ticket that includes transportation.